alfredapp/gallery-edits/workflows/zeitlings/gif-from-video/readme.md

 ![Universal Action to find video](images/ua.png)

-Alternatively, Find videos to convert to with the `gifify` keyword.
+Alternatively, find videos to convert with the `gifify` keyword.

 ![File Filter to find video](images/keyword.png)